hipay/hipay-docs/platform-hipay-enterprise/omnichannel/omnichannel.md

 #### Example call

-Here is an example of cURL call for initializing a transaction on a payment terminal:
+Here is an example of cURL call for initializing a transaction on a payment terminal on the test environment:

 `````
 curl -X POST \